Chef’s Cupboard Hawaiian Stuffing Mix is back for 2021! Look for it in Aldi stores beginning the first week in November!

 You prepare this stuffing in the same way you make other boxed stuffing mixes — bring water and a little butter to a boil, stir in the contents of the box, and let sit until softened.
 The box says “Ready in 5 Minutes,” and that is a bit misleading.
 It takes about 10-12 minutes to prepare this stuffing if you count the time it takes to boil the water.
 It still makes it a quick, no-fuss side dish.

 My family absolutely loved this stuffing.
 It has the sweet taste of Hawaiian bread, combined with enough herbs and spices to make it extremely flavorful.
-My husband immediately wanted more, and, of course like many Aldi Finds, there was no more to be had.
+My husband immediately wanted more, and, of course, like many Aldi Finds, there was no more to be had.
 That’s why I bought several boxes to stock up when it began appearing in stores in 2019.

 While my Thanksgiving tradition typically includes a more homemade version of stuffing, this boxed mix is a great, easy side dish for other meals throughout the year, and for favorites like chicken and stuffing casserole.
-It is priced just under $1 per box, which makes it very affordable for a convenience food.
+It is priced just under $1 per box, which makes it a very affordable convenience food.